A superbly stylish hotel with slick rooms, a salt-water pool and mouth-watering Khmer cuisine”

 Toddlers (1-4 years), Children (4-12 years)

-The Royal Suite has 2 kingsize beds, and all of the suites can fit an extra bed or a baby cot.
+The Residence has 2 kingsize beds, and all of the suites can fit an extra bed or a baby cot.

 Babysitting is available by arrangement.